Timothy A. Barton ’78

 Gretchen VanValkenburg ’86

-Vice President for Alumni Affairs & Executive Director and Secretary, Auburn Alumni Association
+Vice President for Alumni Affairs & Executive Director, Auburn Alumni Association